coding-kitties/investing-algorithm-framework/README.md

 The Investing Algorithm Framework is a python framework for building investment algorithms.
 It encourages rapid development and clean, pragmatic code design.

-#### Disclaimer
-If you use this framework for your investments, do not risk money which you are afraid to lose, until you have clear understanding how the framework works.
-We can't stress this enough:

-BEFORE YOU START USING MONEY WITH THE FRAMEWORK, MAKE SURE THAT YOU TESTED YOUR COMPONENTS THOROUGHLY.
-USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR INVESTMENT RESULTS.

-Also, make sure that you read the source code of any plugin you use or implementation of an algorithm made with this framework.

-For further information regarding usage and licensing we recommend going to the licensing page at the website.

 ```python
 import os